Adolf Feizlmayr Foundation

 • Merit Scholarship

-Only academically outstanding students, who are in the last year of their bachelor studies, are enrolled in master studies, or are doctoral candidates, can apply for this scholarship, whereby the following engineering disciplines are of particular interest for the Adolf Feizlmayr Foundation:
+Only academically outstanding students, who are in the last year of their bachelor studies, or are enrolled in master studies, or are doctoral candidates, can apply for this scholarship.
+The Foundation gives preference to supporting the following engineering disciplines:

 Application: